niklasLough/Pdf-Content-Validator/README.md

 ### Notes
 - For some structures in the same line within some PDFs the highlight feature might not work.
 However the validation feature is still robust and works for all structures.
-- The CSV page will retain the last validation instant, and a solution to clear this while keeping the same fucntionality has not been found.
 - Integration tests haven't been made for the API endpoints.